Straight Up Food

 And then the clouds parted and the coolest little slicing tool came into my life!
 It’s called the Benriner Cook Helper Slicer (see photo below; there are many other types and brands that also provide a similar effect, but this is the first one I tried and I love it).
 While it can cut any firm fruit or vegetable (apples, carrots, beets, etc.) into a variety of widths, it really shines with potatoes on their way to becoming hash browns.

-The sliced potatoes are like fluffy white ribbons, so when they’re cooking, air moves between the strands more thoroughly, and the hash browns don’t get overly moist or gluey.
-I love this inexpensive little kitchen tool (it’s about $30), and wanted to share it with you.
-However, if you don’t have one, or aren’t planning on getting one, you can still use the below recipe to make oil-free hash browns from freshly grated potatoes.
+The sliced potatoes are like fluffy white ribbons, so when they're cooking, air moves between the strands more thoroughly, and the hash browns don't get overly moist or gluey.
+I love this inexpensive little kitchen tool, and wanted to share it with you.
+However, if you don't have one, or aren't planning on getting one, you can still use the below recipe to make oil-free hash browns from freshly grated potatoes.

 Having a quality non-stick pan makes this recipe a breeze (as well as pancakes and veggie burgers), and results in even browning and, of course, keeps the potatoes from sticking like a charm (stainless steel pans won’t work).
 I have used and liked Berndes and Scan Pan brands.
 Quality non-stick pans are not cheap, but they are worth it.
 You can also make these hash browns in the oven if you don’t have a non-stick pan.